muxdust/OptiCV/README.md

 - Framer Motion for the animations
 - Lucide for the icons
 - React Query for the data fetching
-- Next Auth for the authentication
+- 0Auth for the authentication

 ## How to Run